What Is an Employment Verification Letter?

 - frequency of payment

-Only include what the employee requests, and verify that all information is correct to the best of your knowledge.
-Also, keep your statements factual, avoiding subjective judgments about the employee’s work performance.
-A letter of recommendation is better for giving your feedback on an employee’s performance.
+Only include the information that the employee requests—omit everything else.
+Verify that all information is correct to the best of your knowledge.
+Be sure to keep your statements factual, avoiding judgments about the worker’s conduct.
+A letter of recommendation is better for giving feedback on an employee’s performance.

-Include your contact information so the hiring manager or other third party can follow up for clarification if needed.
+Include your contact information so the third party can follow up for clarification.

-A documented approach benefits both employees and employers by ensuring consistency, reducing administrative time, and preventing human errors.
+A documented approach benefits employees and employers by ensuring consistency.
+It can also reduce administrative time and prevent human errors.

-Consider including the documented letter-writing process in an employee handbook, which you can create with Legal Templates.
+Include the documented letter-writing process in an employee handbook.
+Create one with Legal Templates today.

 Examples of Employment Verification Letters

 Every employment or salary verification letter will look different depending on who you’re writing it for.
-Here are three examples for a former employee, independent contractor, and current employee so you can get an idea of how to structure yours.
+Here are three example letters that verify the status of a former employee, independent contractor, and current employee.

 733 Market Street